-This process will be repeated from one ‘’layer’’ of atoms to the next ‘’layer’’ until covering the entire body allowing this amount of heat to reach the cold source to increase its temperature.
-This mechanism of transfer of heat is termed conduction.
-(Figure 3.11 (Knight, 2016, p.
+This process will be repeated from one ‘’layer’’ of atoms to the next ‘’layer’’ until covering the entire body, thus allowing this amount of heat to reach the cold source and increase its temperature.
+This mechanism of heat transfer is called “conduction”. (see the figure above (Knight, 2016, p.
 537)).